eneax/learn-csharp/CSharpIntermediate/OOP.md

 It's a type of relationship between two classes that allows one to inherit code from the other (i.e. a car is a vehicle).

+One of the main benefits of Inheritance is code re-use.

 ```
 public class PresentationObj
 {